keshavgarg23/Parameter-Optimisation-of-SVM/README.md

 # Parameter Optimisation of SVM

 ## Introduction
-This assignment illustrates a way of finding the optimal hyper parameter of Support Vector Classifier.
+This assignment illustrates a way of finding the optimal hyperparameter of Support Vector Classifier.
 The data set used here is AI4I 2020 Predictive Maintenance Dataset Data Set from UCI repository.

 ## Dataset